Earthyyy/moroccan-real-estate/src/scraping/README.md

 We will get the desired data from the [appartments for sale](https://yakeey.com/fr-ma/achat/appartement/maroc) category, which is expected to contain a bit more than 800 announcements.

 However, because this platform only deals with real estate, the data is expected to be more reliable with a high quality. the reason is because before any announcement is posted, it is visited by real estate consultants who verify the information and approve the announcement.
+This means that we should expect a very low chance of an error while scraping the data.

 ### Description [Yakeey]

 - Each page contains 25 announcements, with more than 33 pages.
-- Information on the Announcement's page is:
-  - Adress (required)
+- For each page, we can expect 18 regular announcements, with an optional 5 locked announcements (not verified by the platform) and an optional 2 announcements for new projects.

 ### Rules [Yakeey]